-We were appointed by the audit committee on 19 November 2021 to audit the financial statements for the year ending 31 December 2021.
-Our total uninterrupted period of engagement is two years, covering the year ended 31 December 2022.
+We were reappointed by the audit committee in the year to audit the financial statements.
+Our total uninterrupted period of engagement is 3 years, covering the years ended 31 December 2021 and 31 December 2023.

 The non-audit services prohibited by the FRC's Ethical Standard were not provided to the group or the parent company and we remain independent of the group and the parent company in conducting our audit.